ritartistry/HAL/README.md

 - `HAL_API_BASE_URL`: Base URL for API requests (overrides the servers specified in the OpenAPI spec)
 - `HAL_SECRET_*`: Secret values for secure substitution in requests (e.g., `HAL_SECRET_TOKEN=abc123`)
 - `HAL_ALLOW_*`: URL restrictions for namespaced secrets (e.g., `HAL_ALLOW_MICROSOFT="https://azure.microsoft.com/*"`)
+- `HAL_WHITELIST_URLS`: Comma-separated list of URL patterns that are allowed (if set, only these URLs are permitted)
+- `HAL_BLACKLIST_URLS`: Comma-separated list of URL patterns that are blocked (if set, these URLs are denied)

 ## Secret Management